Future of Music Coalition: Major label contract clause critique

 In October 2001, FMC published its first major collaborative research project, a detailed breakdown of standard contracts offered by major labels.
 The report, compiled with the help of entertainment industry attorneys, paired potentially problematic contract clauses with "easy-to-understand critiques in the hopes that even those who are completely unfamiliar with the music business can understand the implications that result from signing a standard major label deal."

 Effects of radio deregulation

 On November 18, 2002, FMC released a report entitled "Radio Deregulation: Has It Served Musicians and Citizens?"
 The report documented the effects of radio station ownership consolidation following the Telecommunications Act of 1996.

-The report found that two parent companies, Clear Channel and Viacom, controlled 42 percent of listeners and 45 percent of industry revenues.
-Evidence of consolidation was "particularly extreme" in the case of Clear Channel: "Since passage of the 1996 Telecommunications Act, Clear Channel has grown from 40 stations to 1,240 stations — 30 times more than congressional regulation previously allowed.
-No potential competitor owns even one-quarter the number of Clear Channel stations.
-With over 100 million listeners, Clear Channel reaches over one-third of the U.S. population."
-The report also found that virtually every geographic market and music format were similarly controlled by oligopolies.
-The report concludes that "The radical deregulation of the radio industry allowed by the Telecommunications Act of 1996 has not benefited the public or musicians.
-Instead, it has led to less competition, fewer viewpoints, and less diversity in programming.
-Deregulation has damaged radio as a public resource."

-Addressing the Future of Music Coalition Policy Summit in 2003, then-FCC Commissioner Jonathan Adelstein called the study "truly impressive".

 On January 30, 2003, Jenny Toomey testified before the Senate Commerce Committee hearing on media ownership, alongside L. Lowry Mays (Clear Channel), Edward Fritts (National Association of Broadcasters), Robert Short (Short Broadcasting), and Don Henley of the Eagles (representing the Recording Artists Coalition).